+Blue Racer,

-Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander
+Lake Erie Watersnake

+and Small-mouthed

+Salamander and

+Unisexual Ambystoma

+(Small-mouthed

+Salamander dependent

+population)

 Ontario Government Response Statement

 Protecting and Recovering Species at Risk in Ontario

 Species at risk recovery is a key part of protecting Ontario's biodiversity.
 The Endangered Species Act, 2007 (ESA) is the Government of Ontario's legislative commitment to protecting and recovering species at risk and their habitats.